iiic-iiita/iiic-iiita.github.io/README.md

-# iiic-iiita.github.io
+# E-SUMMIT
-The official website of ESUMMIT
+The Official website of E-SUMMIT Event of IIIC